Helen Lawrenson: Early life

-Helen was born on October 1, 1907, in La Fargeville, New York, seven miles south of the Canadian border, to Lloyd E. Brown and Helen Minerva Brown.
+Helen was born on October 1, 1907, in La Fargeville, New York, seven miles south of the Canadian border, to Lloyd Brown and Lucy Marie Ford.
 She was not close to her parents.
 Her mother once confided to her she never wanted children, and had made several attempts to get rid of Helen as a foetus: hot mustard baths, enemas, riding horseback, and more.
 Helen claims to have learned to read at three; her childhood was spent in voracious reading, with few friends.

 In New York City for a year at age 7, she attended the Ethical Culture school.
 Then she was taken under the care of her maternal grandmother, who took her to Syracuse and exposed her to much culture.
 She got to hear Paderewski and to see Pavlova dance and was awed, as well as various Shakespearean companies.
 She was largely supported by her grandmother, first at private school and then the elite Vassar College for two years.